Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations

-\begin{infattAcc} \textbf{Input}: $\modelprov$, $\dtestprov$\\ \textbf{Output}: \texttt{h}($\modelprov$), \texttt{h}($\dtestprov$), $\accuracy$, $\operatorname{Sign}_\textrm{att}(\texttt{'AccAtt'}, \texttt{h}(\modelprov), \texttt{h}(\dtestprov), \accuracy)$ \\ \textbf{Assertion:} $\accuracy = \frac{1}{N}\sum_{(x,y)\in \dtestprov}^{N} \mathbb{I}_{\{\modelprov(x)==y)\}}$ \end{infattAcc}
+\begin{infattAcc} \textbf{Input}: $\modelprov$, $\dtestprov$\\ \textbf{Output}: \texttt{h}($\modelprov$), \texttt{h}($\dtestprov$), $\accuracy$, $\operatorname{Sign}_\textrm{att}(\texttt{`AccAtt'}, \texttt{h}(\modelprov), \texttt{h}(\dtestprov), \accuracy)$ \\ \textbf{Assertion:} $\accuracy = \frac{1}{N}\sum_{(x,y)\in \dtestprov}^{N} \mathbb{I}_{\{\modelprov(x)==y)\}}$ \end{infattAcc}

 \textbf{Fairness Attestation} extends accuracy attestation to evaluate fairness of $\modelprov$ on $\dtestprov$ using different metrics such as accuracy parity, false positive and negative rates across subgroups.
 We refer to the fairness metric being evaluated as $\accuracyFair$.
 We attest that $\modelprov$ satisfies $\accuracyFair$ on $\dtestprov$ in \Cref{att:fairatt}.
-We only indicate demographic parity but any other fairness metric can be used in its place.
+We use demographic parity as an example, but any fairness metric can be substituted.

-\begin{infattFair} \textbf{Input}: $\modelprov$, $\dtestprov$\\ \textbf{Output}: \texttt{h}($\modelprov$), \texttt{h}($\dtestprov$), $\accuracyFair$,$\operatorname{Sign}_\textrm{att}(\texttt{'FairAtt'}, \texttt{h}(\modelprov), \texttt{h}(\dtestprov), \accuracyFair)$\\ \textbf{Assertion:} $\accuracyFair = |P(\modelprov(X)=0 | S=0) - P(\modelprov(X)=0 | S=1)|$ where $(X, Y, S)$ $\in \dtestprov$ \end{infattFair}
+\begin{infattFair} \textbf{Input}: $\modelprov$, $\dtestprov$\\ \textbf{Output}: \texttt{h}($\modelprov$), \texttt{h}($\dtestprov$), $\accuracyFair$,$\operatorname{Sign}_\textrm{att}(\texttt{`FairAtt'}, \texttt{h}(\modelprov), \texttt{h}(\dtestprov), \accuracyFair)$\\ \textbf{Assertion:} $\accuracyFair = |P(\modelprov(X)=0 | S=0) - P(\modelprov(X)=0 | S=1)|$ where $(X, Y, S)$ $\in \dtestprov$ \end{infattFair}

-\textbf{Robustness Attestation} attests that $\modelprov$ satisfies some acceptable level of robustness indicated by robust accuracy ($\accuracyRob$) on a test dataset containing adversarial examples ($\drob$).
+\textbf{Robustness Attestation} attests that $\modelprov$ satisfies some acceptable level of robustness indicated by \emph{robust accuracy} metric ($\accuracyRob$) on a test dataset containing adversarial examples ($\drob$).
 This proceeds in two steps: first, we generate $\drob$ along with its hash (\texttt{h}($\drob$)) inside the enclave.
-Since $\drob$ is generated locally, its hash acts as the certificate during verification.
-This certified that $\drob$ was created by adding adversarial examples generates with a perturbation of $\epsilon$ to $\dtestprov$.
-In the second step, we use accuracy attestation (\Cref{att:accatt}) but using $\drob$ instead of $\dtestprov$, yielding our robustness output.
+Since $\drob$ is generated locally, its hash serves as the certificate during verification.
+This certifies that $\drob$ was created by adding adversarial examples, generated with a perturbation of $\epsilon$, to $\dtestprov$.
+In the second step, we use accuracy attestation (\Cref{att:accatt}) but using $\drob$ instead of $\dtestprov$, yielding $\accuracyRob$.

 \begin{infattRob} \textbf{Generating and Certifying $\drob$:}\\ \textbf{Input}: $\dtestprov$, $\accuracyRob$, $\epsilon$\\ \textbf{Output}: $\drob$, \texttt{h}($\drob$), \texttt{h}($\epsilon$), \texttt{h}($\accuracyRob$), $\operatorname{Sign}_\textrm{att}(\texttt{'RobustAttA'}, \texttt{h}(\modelprov), \texttt{h}(\drob), \accuracyRob)$ \\~\\